Contractor License Requirements in Iowa

 How to Verify a Contractor's License in Iowa

-1. Visit the Iowa Division of Labor - Contractor Registration license lookup tool.
+Visit the Iowa Division of Labor - Contractor Registration website to verify any contractor's license before hiring.

 Reciprocity Agreements